Most

 others believe that such rapid acceleration of evolution is not

-lost in the all but nonexistent precambrian fossil record.
-Modern
+is lost in the all but nonexistent precambrian fossil

-molecular technologies (genomics and other omics), through comparing
+Modern molecular technologies (genomics and other omics), through

 enabling the identification of genetic components and patterns

-stingily conserved by evolution, from which times of evolutionary
+stingily conserved by evolution, from those in which times

 branching of the tree of life can be inferred.